Aetherinox/csf-firewall/docs/docs/install/services.md

 When a daemon exits cleanly (exit code 0), you usually have to look inside lfd's own logs, not just systemd’s.

-In our example above, we clearly see in the `/var/log/lfd.log` log file that it was due to us having `TESTING` enabled.
+In our example above, we clearly see in the `/var/log/lfd.log` file that it was due to us having `TESTING` enabled.

 <br />